-Students will received a point taken off for each item not completed on top box of scantron, name, date, test number, etc.
+Students will receive a point taken off for each item not completed in the top box of Scantron, name, date, test number, etc.

-When a student is finished with a test they must quietly LEAVE the room and not return to the room until the test is over.
+When a student is finished with a test, they must quietly LEAVE the room and not return to the room until the test is over.